WhiteWater World: Attractions

-List of Attractions
+List of attractions

 Other facilities

 In addition to its lineup of attractions, WhiteWater World also has a retail outlet, an events venue, cabanas, and several food and beverage outlets.

-The Beyond the Beach shop, located near the park's entrance, sells surf and WhiteWater World branded merchandise.
+The Beyond the Beach shop to Mandalay Bay, located near the park's entrance, sells surf and WhiteWater World branded merchandise.
 The shop contains a Kodak photo centre that allows guests to purchase on-ride photos taken on the Super Tubes Hydrocoaster and photographs taken inside the park.
 Beyond the Beach also serves as the exit gates for the park.

 WhiteWater World operates two dining outlets in the peak holiday seasons: Bite Me Cafe and Salty's Kiosk.
 The widest range of meals is available from the Bite Me Cafe which operates all year round.
 Salty's Kiosk is located next to The BRO and sells slushies, ice creams and other snack foods.
 The park also operated the Sandman's Cafe and Bar, which was a licensed bar where guests can purchase alcoholic drinks and food options including Eagle Boys pizza.
 It is located on the park's western border between the Cave of Waves and the splashdown of The Wedgie.

 Since September 2007, WhiteWater World has hosted an undercover events venue, the largest at an Australian theme park, The Shell.
 The venue can cater for up to 2000 guests and is located on the southeast corner of WhiteWater World.

 From April 2011, WhiteWater World has offered guests the hire of 12 luxury cabanas, located around the park.
 Each cabana is designed for up to four guests, who have access to deck chairs, couches, a coffee table, an iPod dock, towels and a mini refrigerator.